DanielSergheenco/eth-prescriptions/README.md

 Further enhancements to the original project's functionality are planned.

 <b>IMPORTANT> need to install metamask/legacy-web3> npm i @metamask/legacy-web3</b>
+To compile smart contract you need to create in root directory> build/contracts to compile contracts use> truffle compile to deploy it in blochckain use> truffle migrate

 # eth-prescriptions - Decentralized medical prescriptions on Ethereum